 Generally, when people see them for the first time, they cannot believe they are real flowers.
-They make comments like, “they look prehistoric” or “they look like they are from another planet”.
+They comment, “they look prehistoric” or “they look like they are from another planet”.
 Their words are more accurate than they know.

 Protea are considered one of the oldest plant families on earth.

 They date back to over 100 million years ago.
 Hmmm – so Stegosaurus may have enjoyed nibbling these blooms.
-Don’t forget, dinosaurs were roaming the earth from 245 to 65 million years ago.
+Don’t forget that dinosaurs roamed the earth 245 to 65 million years ago.
 Just imagine if Proteas are still blooming 100 million years from today.

 Protea are so unique and beautiful.
 Their magic calls out for us to tell their story.

 Let’s start back in 1735 when Carl Linnaeus called this flower the Proteus flower.
 Carl was a Swedish botanist, zoologist, taxonomist, and physician-botanist.
 He was called the father of plant taxonomy.
 He was the one who formalized the modern system of naming organisms.